dimazuien/react-router-scroll-to-top/README.md

 ## Support

-If you like this package and want to support it, you can fund us on [Patreon](https://www.patreon.com/dimazuien)
+If you like this package and want to support it, you can do it on [Patreon](https://www.patreon.com/dimazuien)